nepali-prabhat/vm-server/README.md

 - You can look at the `/prisma/seed.ts` file to add new drinks or update stock during the database seeding.
 - Images for the drinks are served from the `/public` folder.
 - There is no 100% test coverage.
-Only purchase module is tested.
+Only the purchase module is tested.
 - As of right now, docker compose doesn't read env variables and postgres environment variables are hard coded.